doxx/darkflare/README.md

 ## NordVPN

-1. Download the OpenVPN client
+1. Download the OpenVPN client (cli is better)
 2. Under Manual setup in your NordVPN web account download the .ovpn file for TCP
 3. Also in Manual setup select username and password authentication.
 4. Edit the .ovpn file and change the IP and port to your darkflare server IP and Port.